Vulnerability and power on networks: Vulnerability and power on networks

 As an example, consider for the umpteenth time Figure \ref{stars}.
 In all four networks, the black node has the same number of neighbors (the six white nodes).
 However, these neighbors have different degrees, and this determines different powers for the black vertex.
 Let us consider, for the sake of simplicity, power $\phi^{p}$.
 The maximum power, equal to $-1 + 6 = 5$, is achieved by the black node of the star network in the top-left part of the figure.
 The black node of the bottom-left network has a lower power equal to $- 1 + (1+1+\frac{1}{2}+\frac{1}{2}+\frac{1}{3}+\frac{1}{3}) = -1 + \frac{11}{3} = \frac{8}{3} $.
 The power of the black node of the top-right network is still lower: $-1 + \frac{1}{2} \cdot 6 = 2$, and the black node of the bottom-right network has the lowest power equal to $- 1 + (\frac{1}{2} \cdot 5 + \frac{1}{3}) = - 1 + \frac{17}{6} = \frac{11}{6}$.
 Notice that, if we call $i$ the black node, it always holds that the Shapley-based power $\phi^{p}_{i}$ of $i$ is larger than or equal to the node set power $p_G(\{i\})$ of the singleton $\{i\}$ (that we computed above), a property that we formally show in Proposition \ref{core}.

 The thesis that power is in the hands of those connected to powerless actors might be surprising at first sight.
 Classical recursive centrality measures, like eigenvector and PageRank centrality \cite{F11-CACM}, remunerate those actors that are connected to powerful ones.
-Nevertheless, the notion has its logic, as sagaciously observed by Bonacich \cite{B87}: \textit{``However, in bargaining situations, it is advantageous to be connected to those who have few options; power comes from being connected to those who are powerless.
+Nevertheless, the notion has its logic, as sagaciously observed by \cite{B87}: \textit{``However, in bargaining situations, it is advantageous to be connected to those who have few options; power comes from being connected to those who are powerless.
 Being connected to powerful others who have many potential trading partners reduces one's bargaining power''}.
-Bonacich observes is a subsequent footnote that this notion of power appears already in Caplow's and Gamson's well-known theories of coalition formation of late sixties.
+Bonacich observes in a subsequent footnote that this notion of power appears already in Caplow's and Gamson's well-known theories of coalition formation of late sixties.
+A related notion of power in a hierarchically structured population of economic agents has been proposed by \cite{BG94}.

 Finally, it is worth pointing out that both power measures $\phi^{p}$ and $\phi^{q}$ can be computed in linear time in the size of the graph, that is, in $O(|V| + |E|)$.

 Let us now consider the coalitional game ${\cal G}(V, v_{G})$ defined by the vulnerability function $v_{G}(T)$.
 The following proposition shows how the symmetry between the vulnerability and power functions reflects in the symmetry of the Shapley values of the corresponding games.